The Late Late Show with James Corden: Production

 Corden said he was "thrilled and honored" and found it "hugely exciting ... to host such a prestigious show".
 CBS Entertainment chairwoman Nina Tassler said in a statement that Corden is a warm, charming and original performer whose "diverse range of creative instincts and performance talent" make him a "rare entertainment force".
 Tassler cited Corden's work in such media as theatre, film and television, and called him "loved and respected" in all of them.
 The show continues to be produced at Television City in Los Angeles.
 Corden made a surprise guest appearance on predecessor Ferguson's programme on December 16, 2014, two days prior to Ferguson's last broadcast as host, during which the two briefly discussed Corden taking over the show.
 He also appeared on an episode hosted by Judd Apatow to job shadow, stating he wanted to "learn from his mistakes".

 Unlike his predecessors, Corden's Late Late Show has a house band.
 The band was originally nicknamed "Karen"; however, in response to the slang usage of Karen, changed to "Melissa".
 The band was led by Reggie Watts, who also acts as the show's announcer.
 Watts also performs as lead vocals, keyboards, beatboxing, and programmer.
 The other personnel in the band are Tim Young on lead guitars, Steve Scalfati on keyboards, Hagar Ben-Ari on bass, and Guillermo E. Brown on drums.
 Watts and the Late Late Show Band composed the theme song.
 The show's title sequence, which was supposed to be directed by J. J. Abrams, was filmed by the visual firm of Trollbäck + Company, and depicts James Corden and Reggie Watts traveling around Los Angeles in a lowrider and on LED bikes, including some graphics and light painting with a Pixelstick.
 Trollbäck + Company put this statement below the video: "James Corden and Reggie Watts put the LA LA back into Late Late in a series fun vignettes filmed around Los Angeles for the identity of the new CBS Late Late Show.
 James originally wanted JJ Abrams to film him, and Reggie scored to a Mark Ronson track.
 We were of course honored to take JJ's place as he was a bit busy filming a blockbuster!
 We managed to shoot everything in one night with LED bikes, a Lowrider, and a Pixelstick setting an eclectic visual tone for this experimental new show."
 The show's executive producers are Rob Crabbe and Ben Winston.

 While an opening monologue is a staple of the late-night talk show genre, Corden suggested initially that as he is not a stand-up comedian, he would also be using alternatives to the traditional joke-heavy monologue.
-However, the show has retained the monologue though it is shorter and not as important an element as the monologue on other late-night shows.
+However, the show retained the monologue though it is shorter and not as important an element as the monologue on other late-night shows.